soumya123ganguly/Statistical_language_modelling/README.md

 # Brief Description:
 Based on the maximum likelihood estimation technique, we create a simple statistical model of the English text.
 We calculate maximum likelihood estimates of the unigram and the bigram distributions, log-likelihoods of sentences under unigram, bigram, and mixture models.

-For a detailed description of the model and a sample solution, please refer to the file 'Problem Statement.pdf'
+For a detailed description of the model and tasks in this project, please refer to the file 'Problem Statement.pdf'

 # Files :
 1. hw4_readme.txt: text file with the information about the data files.